Guide to Drug Use & Infectious Diseases Within the Gay Community

 The use of drugs and alcohol impairs your judgment, which may increase the likelihood of risky sexual behaviors (such as having multiple partners or not using a condom).4 These behaviors, as well as sharing needles and other injection equipment, put you at an increased risk of contracting serious illnesses such as HIV.3

-The rest of this article will examine some of the specific illnesses that can be contracted or transmitted through drug use among the LGBT community, as well as ways to prevent infection.
+The rest of this article examines some of the specific illnesses that can be contracted or transmitted through drug use among the LGBT community, as well as ways to prevent infection.

 HIV